zin288/Exploring-rainfall-and-dengue-trend-in-Singapore/README.md

      - Make use of the lead time of 2 months to allocate medical resources after long days of rainfall in a month.
      - For yearly forecast, take into consideration humidity and temperature data as well.
 - Data-sharing
-    - Historical dengue cases data were not provided anymore after 2019, and it was not easy to obtain cluster data well.
-These could be made avilable to leverage on crowd efforts to generate better analysis and prediction of dengue cases.
+    - Historical dengue cases data were not provided anymore after 2019, and it was not easy to obtain cluster data.
+These could be made available to leverage on crowd efforts to generate better analysis and prediction of dengue cases.
 - Accelerate Project Wolbachia to areas with greater variations in rainfall days.
-    - The west side tend to be the wetter region.
+    - The west side tends to be the wetter region.
 Upon further analysis, Project Wolbachia may potentially be prioritised for those districts. [[7]](#7)

 ### References